 The Physical Therapist Assistant (PTA) program outcomes integrate the learning outcomes of the Finlandia Plan and the performance criteria of the American Physical Therapy Association’s Physical Therapist Assistant Clinical Performance Instrument.

-At completion of the PTA Program the student will demonstrate the following:
+At completion of the Physical Therapist Assistant Degree Program the student will demonstrate the following:

 • Performs in a safe manner that minimizes the risk to patient, self, and others.